rapid-sensemaking-framework/rsf-contactable/README.md

 `personConfig`: `PersonConfig`, ...

-`PersonConfig.type`: `String`, the type of Contactable to map this person into, e.g. 'phone'
+`PersonConfig.type`: `String`, the type of Contactable to map this person into, e.g. 'phone', 'mattermost'

 `PersonConfig.id`: `String`, the FULL identifying information required to contact this person via the given `type`